 Sensor comparison: Panasonic L10 vs Sony RX100 V

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Panasonic L10 features a Four Thirds sensor and the Sony RX100 V an one-inch sensor.
 The sensor area in the RX100 V is 48 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 2.7.
 The sensor in the L10 has a native 4:3 aspect ratio, while the one in the RX100 V offers a 3:2 aspect.

-Despite having a smaller sensor, the RX100 V offers a higher resolution of 20 megapixel, compared with 10 MP of the L10.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 4.74μm for the L10).
+Despite having a smaller sensor, the RX100 V offers a higher resolution of 20 megapixels, compared with 10 MP of the L10.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 4.74μm for the L10).
 However, it should be noted that the RX100 V is much more recent (by 9 years and 1 month) than the L10, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The RX100 V indeed provides for movie recording, while the L10 does not.
 The highest resolution format that the RX100 V can use is 4K/30p.